rifaterdemsahin/assesment/video_script.md

 ### 5. The Goal: X-Shaped Builders ❌
 *   Moving from "I-shaped" (Specialists) to "X-shaped" (Collaborative, Multi-skilled).
 *   Result: A team that can handle *any* terrain (All-Terrain Workforce).

+### 6. 🎨 Image Prompts Summary
+*   **Thumbnail:** `A cinematic YouTube thumbnail of a determined man driving a high-tech dune buggy away from a massive avalanche of green binary code and server racks, dynamic lighting, 4k, hyper-realistic.`
+*   **Act I (Avalanche):** `A chaotic, stylized 3D animation of an office worker standing on a crumbling cliff edge, looking up at a massive wave of glowing AI icons (ChatGPT, Python, Docker) crashing down like an avalanche, Pixar style.`
+*   **Act II (Blueprint):** `A glowing blue holographic blueprint of a futuristic all-terrain vehicle, with parts labeled 'Assessment' (Engine), 'Training' (Tires), and 'Workshop' (Chassis), high-tech garage background, cyberpunk aesthetic.`
+*   **Act III (Team):** `A diverse team of futuristic engineers in racing suits standing proudly on a mountain peak next to a muddy, high-tech rover vehicle, looking at a sunrise, golden hour lighting, cinematic shot.`